What does "Organic" mean, and is it important in hemp?

 - Call their product “natural” (a fairly meaningless term)

-What does USDA Organic mean for Hemp/CBD products?
+What does USDA Organic mean for Hemp products?

-It isn’t exactly news that the CBD industry lacks regulation.
-Everyone has seen investigative reports showing CBD products that are mislabelled and contain little to no CBD.
+It isn’t exactly news that the Hemp industry lacks regulation.
+Everyone has seen investigative reports showing products that are mislabelled and contain little to no active ingredients.

-Lack of regulation in the CBD industry makes USDA Organic certification critical for consumers.
+Lack of regulation in the Hemp industry makes USDA Organic certification critical for consumers.

-The presence of a USDA Organic logo on a Hemp/CBD product may be the most important thing to look for, other than a clean certificate of analysis (COA).
+The presence of a USDA Organic logo on a Hemp product may be the most important thing to look for, other than a clean certificate of analysis (COA).

 Purchasing a product bearing the USDA Organic logo assures you that: